MostAwesomeDude/divmod-docs/products/axiom/index.rst

 See Also
 ========

-* :doc:`axiom-tutorial`: Short, sharp Axiom/Mantissa tips and tricks.
+* :doc:`axiom-tutorial-linkfarm`: Short, sharp Axiom/Mantissa tips and tricks.
 * :doc:`axiom-why-axiom`: Glyph writes about the advantages of Axiom over other RDBMS and ORM alternatives.
 * :doc:`axiom-reference`: A reference to the Axiom public API.
 (Incomplete but evolving!)
 * **Development** version of the `Axiom API docs <http://buildbot.divmod.org/apidocs/axiom.html>`_